alemfg/SMF-Extension/README.md

 ### Usage

-The SMF Extension adds four new functions to Calc:
+The SMF Extension adds several new functions to Calc:
 ```
 GETYAHOO(Ticker,Datacode)
 GETMORNINGKEY(Ticker,Datacode)
 GETMORNINGFIN(Ticker,Datacode)
 GETMORNINGQFIN(Ticker,Datacode)
 GETHISTORICALQUOTE(Ticker, Date)
+GETINTRINIOQUOTE(Ticker, Date)
 ```

 Quotes **must** be used when entering the ticker directly ex: ```GETYAHOO("AAPL",1)```, but are **not** needed when referencing another cell ex: ```GETYAHOO(A1,1)```.